Bouke/HAP/README.md

 * [ ] Tests
 * [ ] Verify authentication in /characteristic and /accessories

+**How to build:** (as of Xcode 8 beta 6)

+Install libsodium (used for Curve25519 and Ed25519):

+    brew install libsodium
+    brew link libsodium

+Install openssl (used for bignum) and symlink the pkg-config files so SwiftPM can discover the correct compiler flags:

+    brew install openssl && ln -s /usr/local/opt/openssl/lib/pkgconfig/*.pc /usr/local/lib/pkgconfig

+And then build the project itself:

+    swift build

 **Usage:**

 Run ``swift build`` to compile and ``.build/debug/hap-server`` to run.
 Modify ``Sources/hap-server/main.swift`` to include your own accessories.